 The new regulations alter the calculation of the instructional hours needed to comply with the 180 day requirement.
-Previously, the Commissioner's regulations and related guidance constructed a weekly minimum instructional hourly requirement in order for all five days in a school week to count toward the 180 day mark.
+Previously, the Commissioner's regulations and related guidance constructed a weekly minimum instructional hourly requirement in order for all five days in a school week to count toward the 180 instructional day requirement.